 The asset value is reported as of the date the FAFSA is filed.
 In practice, this should be the asset value from the most recent bank or brokerage account statement received prior to the date the FAFSA was filed.
 If the FAFSA is selected for verification, the college financial aid administrator may ask for a copy of the bank or brokerage account statement to document the asset’s value as of the date the FAFSA was filed.

 If the family is buying or selling some assets before the FAFSA is filed, it is best to do this soon enough that it will appear on a bank or brokerage account statement received before the date the FAFSA is filed.
 Otherwise, the family should print a copy of the online bank and brokerage account statements as of the date the FAFSA is submitted and keep that copy in case it is requested by the financial aid administrator.

-Note, small businesses have less than 100 full-time or full-time equivalent employees.
+Note that small businesses defined as having less than 100 full-time or full-time equivalent employees.
 To be controlled by the family, the family must own more than 50 percent of the business.

 If an asset is owned by more than one person, the parent(s) should report only their share of the asset.
 Unless a legal agreement specifies a different division, ownership of the asset should be divided equally.

 Copyright © 2018 by Edvisors.com.
 All rights reserved.